joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 If the data is encrypted at the message sender, and the decryption key is only made available to the intended recipient, you acheive what is called __end-to-end__ security (E2E).
 This type of security eliminates the need to fully trust evey part of the system, making for a reduced attack surface and brings data ownership back from the system to the data producer.

-There are many technologies available for E2E, e.g. HYKER, PGP, Signal and OSCOAP.
+There are many technologies available for E2E, e.g. [HYKER](https://hyker.io), [PGP](http://openpgp.org), [Signal](https://whispersystems.org) and [OSCoAP](https://tools.ietf.org/html/draft-selander-ace-object-security-05).
-They all acheive fully secure E2E, but with important difference making them suited for different purposes.
+They all acheive fully secure E2E, but with important differences making them suited for different purposes.

 ## The Briteback security model